The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: Conclusions

 \section{Conclusions}

 We have presented a comprehensive characterization of the gas, metal, and stellar content of a galaxy at $z_{\rm spec} = 8.496$ (dubbed \galname), providing the most detailed view to date of a galaxy well into the epoch of reionization.
-These results were enabled by the first joint analysis of the exquisite photometric and spectroscopic observations obtained with the NIRCam, NIRISS, and NIRSpec instruments on-board \jwst\ from the early release science observations \citep{Pontoppidan22} and follow-up ALMA observations of the [\cii]$-158\mu$m line transition (through the DDT program: 2021.A.00022.S, PI: S. Fujimoto).
-We derived the physical properties of \galname\ by modelling the SED of the galaxy and through the strong nebular and auroral emission lines detected in the spectrum.
-We found that it is a low-mass ($M_\star = 10^{7.2}-10^{8.0}\,M_\odot$), low-metallicity (12+log(O/H) = $7.16^{+0.10}_{-0.12}$) galaxy, which appears to be overall consistent with predictions for the mass-metallicity relation and the SFR$-M_\star$ main-sequence at the observed redshift and previous literature estimates, but not the SFR-$M_\star$-$Z$ relation at lower redshifts.
+These results were enabled by the first joint analysis of the exquisite photometric and spectroscopic observations obtained with the NIRCam, NIRISS, and NIRSpec instruments on board \jwst\ from the early-release science observations \citep{Pontoppidan22} and follow-up ALMA observations of the [\cii]$-158\mu$m line transition (through the DDT program: 2021.A.00022.S, PI: S. Fujimoto).
+We derived the physical properties of \galname\ by modeling the SED of the galaxy and through the strong nebular and auroral emission lines detected in the spectrum.
+We found that it is a low-mass ($M_\star = 10^{7.2}-10^{8.0}\,M_\odot$), low-metallicity (12+log(O/H) = $7.16^{+0.10}_{-0.12}$) galaxy, which appears to be overall consistent with predictions for the MZ relation and the SFR$-M_\star$ main sequence at the observed redshift and previous literature estimates, but not with those for the SFR-$M_\star$-$Z$ relation at lower redshifts.